Adriankhl/openmw_easy_script/README.md

 * Python 3
 * Bash shell: can be [Git Bash](https://gitforwindows.org/) or [MSYS2](https://www.msys2.org/) on Windows, and the shell on Linux.
 * [pyffi](https://github.com/niftools/pyffi) v2.2.2, can be installed by `pip3 install pyffi==2.2.2`.
+The latest version (2.2.3) is not functioning properly.

 # Usage

 First, make sure that you do not have `'` in the folder path of all of your mods.
+The python script here cannot handle those path name.

 Please backup your mod files before running this script.

 * Run `./openmw_easy.sh -r -f your/mods/directory` to rename and copy the normal maps under all the subdirectory of `your/mods/directory` to `_n.dds`.